Antioquia bristle tyrant: Feeding

 The Antioquia bristle tyrant's diet and foraging behavior have not been studied.
 It is known to feed on insects.
 It has been observed foraging in the forest's mid-story up into the canopy, making short upward sallies to snatch or hover-glean prey from vegetation and to capture it in mid-air.
 It is usually seen in pairs or small family groups and is known to join mixed-species feeding flocks.

 Breeding

 The Antioquia bristle tyrant's nesting season appears to include March to June.
 Nothing else is known about the species' breeding biology.

 Vocalization

 The Antioquia bristle tyrant's song is "a short stutter, introduced with a chip and ending with several wheezy notes".

 Status

-The IUCN originally in 1994 assessed the Antioquia bristle tyrant as Endangered and since February 2004 as Vulnerable.
+The IUCN originally in 1994 assessed the Antioquia bristle tyrant as Endangered, but downlisted the species to Vulnerable in 2024.
 It has a limited range and its estimated population of between 1000 and 2500 mature individuals is believed to be decreasing.
-"Livestock-farming, arable cultivation, logging, infrastructure development and gold mining have all played a part in the destruction of habitat in its range.
-Even though the species shows some tolerance of disturbance and is also found in mature secondary habitats, small-scale loss and degradation of forests throughout the range is accelerating and driving population declines."
+It is primarily threatened from habitat loss due to agriculture and infrastructure development.
 The species is considered uncommon and local.
-"Much of the lower Cauca and Magdalena Valleys were deforested as long ago as the 19th century, and habitat loss continues in this region."